 How Do I Stop Binge Eating at Night?

-Below are 5 key skills, both behavioral and physiological, taught by Dr. Coral Arvon and the physicians and dietitians at Pritikin.
+Below are 5 key skills, both behavioral and physiological, taught by physicians and dietitians at Pritikin.
 They’ve helped our guests at Pritikin break their nighttime eating habits, shed weight, and live lives that are not only healthier, they’re happier.

 Don’t starve yourself during the day.